w779431h/edinboro-gitlab-assignment/README.md

 This script must be run on the UW campus network.
 If you're off-campus, you can use the [VPN client](https://uwaterloo.ca/information-systems-technology/services/virtual-private-network-vpn) or ssh into a UW server.

-When running the script, you will be prompted for your `_gitlab_session` cookie.
+The script requires you to enter your `_gitlab_session` cookie value, either through the keyboard (stdin) or from a file.
 The script uses the cookie to interface with the Gitlab web page directly when there's no appropriate API calls available.
 Most browsers can show you the cookie value in the privacy settings.
-The script will not print what you type for security.
+If you type in the `_gitlab_session` cookie value, the script will not print what you type for security.

-        $ ./stqam-create-repos.py --help
         usage: stqam-create-repos.py [-h] [--token-file TOKEN_FILE]
+                                     [--gitlab-session-file GITLAB_SESSION_FILE]
                                      [--current-membership] [--check-membership]
                                      group_name membership_file